robertrlindner/tweetclass/README.md

 If will create the file **tweet.mallet**, which is the tweet messages transformed into the Mallet format.

 4.)
-Run:
+Run latent dirichlet topic modelling
 ```
 $ mallet_topic_model
 ```
-This will run latent dirichlet topic modelling on the mallet data.
-Takes ~15 minutes for
+100 topics are assumed.
-~100k tweets.
+Takes ~15 minutes for  ~100k tweets.
 The outputs are:
 **doc_topics.txt** and **topic_keys.txt**

-**Important:**
+5.)
+Label the data

 Edit the **topic_keys.txt** file.
 Include a new "0th" column indicating the class as: 0  or 1.
 Save the new file as **topic_keys_labels.txt**.